 - 1. What would the student attendance rate be for an engaging content-based after-school program? - 2.
 Would content knowledge significantly improve by the final after-school session? - 3.
-Will participation in the after-school program lead to better performance on the 2013 K-Prep science assessment? - 4.
+Will participation in the after-school program lead to better performance on the 2013 K-PREP science assessment? - 4.
 How would students report their satisfaction with the after-school pilot program?

 Student attendance did vary by location and decreased at all locations by the final sessions.
 Anecdotal reports from KSC leaders indicated that some students were "double booked" for afternoon activities and were pulled out of the session to attend something else.
 Other students stopped showing up for sessions and the exact reason for their absence is unknown.
-It is noteworthy that attendance varied quite a bit by location.

 Content knowledge increased on all items from pre to post assessment.
 It appears that students did learn content over the sessions; however, they still showed a lack of understanding for the concepts of structural and behavioral adaptations.
-It will be interesting to see how these students perform on the science component of K-PREP; especially when compared to a control group.
-That data should be available in the early fall of 2014.